dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Asterisks
 """""""""

-As asterisk are used for italicizing and bolding and are used in bulleted lists.
+Asterisks are used for italicizing and bolding and are used in bulleted lists.

-If asterisks appear in running text and could be confused with a special function, so they have to be escaped with a backslash.
+If asterisks appear in running text and could be confused with a special function, it is necessary to use a backslash to escape the asterisk.

 For example::